UC Archaeology Research Digs Into Use of Water by the Maya and More

 ARCHAEOLOGY IN DISTRESS: FEDERAL LAND MANAGEMENT AND VULNERABLE LANDSCAPES

-The Upper Basin of the south rim of the Grand Canyon presents an excellent cross section of different federal agencies’ (Grand Canyon National Park and Kaibab National Forest) approaches to land management.
+The Upper Basin of the south rim of the Grand Canyon presents an excellent cross section of different federal agencies (Grand Canyon National Park and Kaibab National Forest) approaches to land management.
 Though the environment and cultural landscape are relatively similar between the two jurisdictions, different priorities lead to dissimilar land management practices.
-Evidence shows that divergent land management practices

 between agencies have profound effects on the level of disturbance across an archaeological landscape.
 In order to inform the discussion of disturbances across the Upper basin, a vulnerability study was conducted to identify areas of disruption in the archaeological record and the stressors that ultimately caused this damage.
 The study uses satellite remote sensing data, and GPS data, to analyze trends in ground disturbance and forest use that directly influence cases of inadvertent vandalism to archaeological sites.
 As a result of this analysis, a disturbance framework for the Upper Basin is presented that draws heavily from current ideas in vulnerability theory.
 Using this framework, conclusions can be drawn about the influence of federal land managers on archaeological disturbance.